Dada-Tech/multimodal-video-trimming/README.md

-# multimodal-video-summarization-educational-content
+# multimodal-video-trimming
-Video Summarization for Educational Content in Low-Production Environments
+Video trimming for Educational Content in Low-Production Environments